DavidGiraldoCode/p-Evaluating_Compute_Shaders_for_parallelized_obstacle_detection/sessions_notes.md

 ## Session 2024-11-08: Simple ray-aabb intersection

 - **Objective:** Create an intersection test that goes from point `A` to point `B`, and render all the voxels that are intersected.

+- Something happend in the C#, and the compute shader stoped working.
+Apparently, having no geometries to voxelize creates a bug.
+And it does not allows for queries any more.
+I will have to check this.